Howdy! My name is John Salt - the funny face behind this website.

 Many also had similar ambitions of flying or wrenching on full size; but realized it was an out of reach or impractical career path, and took up the vastly more affordable RC heli hobby to fill the void just as I had.

-Others actually did fly or wrench on helicopters while in the military, and then got into the RC variety once they left or retired.
+Others actually did fly or wrench on helicopters while in the military, and then got into the RC variety once they left or retired to still keep helicopters in their life.

 Flying RC helis and introducing newcomers to the hobby most weekends, while work at the automotive dealership during the week.
 I was in my prime and reaching the zenith of my chosen career path.